Murder of Betsy Aardsma: Cold case

 Despite the efforts of Pennsylvania State Police and the president of the university, Eric Walker (who had conducted his own private investigation into Aardsma's murder), the case gradually became cold and the number of investigators assigned to the case decreased as potential leads to pursue became increasingly scarce.
-Aardsma's murder remains unsolved.
-Records pertaining to her murder remain sealed under the state's Open Records Act.
-However, the Pennsylvania State Police are still actively seeking information on the case.
+The murder remains unsolved.
+Records pertaining to the case remain sealed under the state's Open Records Act.
+However, Pennsylvania State Police are still actively seeking information on the case.

 Suspects

 William Spencer

-Spencer was a 40-year-old sculptor who had relocated to Pennsylvania from Boston with his second wife shortly before Aardsma's murder.
+William Spencer was a 40-year-old sculptor who had relocated to Pennsylvania from Boston with his second wife shortly before Aardsma's murder.
 He had previously co-founded the Caffè Lena with his first wife in Saratoga Springs, New York, in May 1960, and had recently relocated to Pennsylvania with his second wife, obtaining employment teaching sculpture at a local college as his wife studied for her Ph.D.
 Spencer was first reported to police as a potential suspect in Aardsma's murder after allegedly confessing to having "killed that girl in the library" at a Christmas 1969 gathering of faculty members.
 These claims culminated in his being formally questioned by investigators in early 1970.

 According to Spencer, he and Aardsma had been acquainted, and she agreed to pose nude for his sculpting classes to earn extra money.
 He had been in the Level 2 core stacks at the time of her murder, and had seen her murderer, whom he insisted had been wearing an overcoat.
 He offered to construct a bust of the individual he had seen for investigators, which he later provided to the task force assembled to apprehend her murderer.

 Police quickly dismissed Spencer's claims, as he and his wife had relocated to Pennsylvania just weeks prior to Aardsma's murder, thus offering little time for the two to become acquainted.
 His claims she had been a nude model were never corroborated, and rapidly dismissed by investigators and acquaintances alike, as Aardsma was known to be a prudish young woman.
 Furthermore, all nude models at Spencer's classes are known to have traveled to the university from Philadelphia.

 Larry Maurer

 One student who initially aroused investigators' suspicions was a classmate of Aardsma's named Larry Maurer.
 Maurer is known to have become acquainted with Aardsma in the weeks before her death, on one occasion taking her for a coffee.
 No ill-feeling is known to have existed between the two, and Maurer is known to have been cleared as a potential suspect in her murder, although it is unknown whether he actually passed or failed a polygraph test.
-However, Maurer was a blond individual, of average height, who did not wear glasses, making his physical appearance markedly different from that of the individual seen by three eyewitnesses—one of whom had been a classmate of his—running away from the Level 2 core stacks immediately after Aardsma's stabbing.
+However, Maurer was a blond individual, of average height, who did not wear glasses, making his physical appearance markedly different from that of the individual seen by three eyewitnesses—one of whom had been a classmate of his—running away from the Level 2 core stacks immediately after Aardsma's murder.